go-kafka/connect/README.md

 kafka-connect: ELF 32-bit LSB executable, ARM, version 1 (SYSV), statically linked, not stripped
 ```

+#### Testing with Ginkgo ####

+This project uses the [Ginkgo] BDD testing library.
+You can run the tests
+normally with `go test`, but Ginkgo also has its own CLI tool [with additional
+options][ginkgo cli] for running tests, watching for file changes, generating
+stub test files, etc. This tool is not included in `vendor/`, in part because
+[Glide doesn't support that yet][glide execs], so if you'd like to use it
+you'll need to `go install github.com/onsi/ginkgo/ginkgo` to install it on your
+regular `GOPATH`.
+For convenience there is also a `make get-devtools` task.

 ### Using the Go Library ###

 [![GoDoc][godoc-badge]][godoc]